 The Commission collects revenues from the operation of its bridge system and other operations.
-Because none of the Commission's revenues, other than the Revenues derived from the Refunding Project and the Governmental Loan Program pledged under the Bond Resolution, are available for payment of debt service on the Series 2017A Bonds, no additional financial or other information regarding the Commission is being furnished in this Official Statement.
+Because none of the Commission's revenues, other than the Revenues derived from the Governmental Loan Program pledged under the Bond Resolution, are available for payment of debt service on the Series 2018 Bonds, no additional financial or other information regarding the Commission is being furnished in this Official Statement.

-SERIES 2017A BONDS DEBT SERVICE REQUIREMENTS
+SERIES 2018 BONDS DEBT SERVICE REQUIREMENTS

-The following table shows the annual principal and interest requirements during the term of the Series 2017A Bonds.
+The following table shows the annual principal and interest requirements during the term of the Series 2018 Bonds: